 Great as is, but easy to modify, here are some upgrades and tweaks you can make to this spinach frittata:

 - More veggies – Saute your favorites and mix them in.
 Generally speaking, I like to keep the number of veggies about the same as below.
-Some of my favorites are bell peppers, kale, or mushroom frittata.
+Some of my favorites are bell peppers, kale, mushroom frittata, or zucchini frittata.

 - Some protein – Crispy bacon, pancetta, or even flaked salmon frittata.

 - Extra cheese – Take a lesson from my pizza frittata, and sprinkle a bit of cheese on top.
 Goat, feta, or even mozzarella are great options.

 Here’s how easy it is to throw this frittata together:

 Whisk your eggs, milk, parmesan and seasoning together.

 Saute your veggies.
 You’ll need to saute the spinach in batches–when it releases its liquid more room in the pan will free up.